Best Trading Platforms for Traders in Bangladesh

 Pepperstone$0Minimum for Razor/Standard

-Platforms like Exness and FBS are more beginner-friendly with low initial funding options.
+Platforms like FBS are more beginner-friendly with low initial funding options.
 IC Markets and Pepperstone cater more to advanced traders with higher deposits.

 Spread and Commission Structures